AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 As part of the [Gold Standard Initiative](../../rn/using/gold-standard.md), Adobe decommissions the legacy Data Center.
 Campaign Classic instances must be transferred to Public Cloud Amazon Web Services (AWS).
 [Learn more about this initiative](dc-migration.md).

-You will find below a set of common questions about this project, the impact on your Campaign environments, and other useful resources.
+Below is a set of common questions about this project, the impact on your Campaign environments, and other useful resources.

 For any other question, you can reach out to [Adobe Customer Care](https://experienceleague.adobe.com/?support-solution=Campaign#support).